3 steps to deal with the aftermath of the highjacked eslint-scope package

 5 minute read time

-Yesterday at noon BST a new github issue was opened in the popular eslint repository on github.
-Someone had highjacked this package and published a version that attempts to download malicious javascript code from pastebin and then collects and sends out the user's npmrc token (a token used to authenticate with a remote repository) to the perpetrator.
+Yesterday at noon BST a new github issue was opened in the popular eslint repository on GitHub.
+Someone had highjacked this package and published a version that attempts to download malicious JavaScript code from pastebin and then collects and sends out the user's npmrc token (a token used to authenticate with a remote repository) to the perpetrator.

 The eslint-scope package is hugely popular with over two million downloads each week.
 An estimated 4500 tokens have been leaked, due to this implication npm inc announced yesterday they will be revoking all user tokens created before the event.

-In a post-mortem published by the eslint project they apologised for the event and published a timeline of the attack.
+In a post-mortem published by the eslint project they apologized for the event and published a timeline of the attack.
 They then offered recommendations like always using lockfiles with package managers over open version ranges.

 The good news is this situation was handled expertly by the entire open source community and shows the power of being able to audit and inspect the code being pulled in.
 It is now the duty of each consumer of open source to take advantage of the great work done in the community to ensure you can find and address the issue as fast as is possible.